librelu/request-limit/README.md

 The default ip and prot is `127.0.0.1:8000`.

-# How to use it
+# How to setup

-This server using `make` command to control the APP.
+This server using `make` command to testing and deploy the APP.
 The make commands contains:

 | Command name | Description |
 |-------------|-------------|